Refugee Care and Support

 The inter-sectoral, team-based model of individual, family and community care provided by CHCs enables them to mobilize a range of resources and local partnerships to scale-up and adapt local responses to emerging situations in the community.

-CHCs across Canada are once again stepping up as a pillar of Canada’s health and social services systems as our country welcomes close to 50,000 refugee newcomers by the end of 2016.
-Special emphasis at CHCs is being placed on the large numbers of Syrian newcomers arriving in Canada.
+CHCs across Canada have once again stepped up as a pillar of Canada’s health and social services systems as our country welcomed increased numbers of newcomers in 2016.
+In recent years, special emphasis at CHCs has been placed on supporting Canada’s emergency response to the evolving refugee crisis originating in Syria.

 CACHC COORDINATES CROSS-CANADA CHC REFUGEE RESPONSE